These mintues remain unofficial until approved by the council

 Submitted by Clerk/Treasurer

-The Town of Chester Council held the Regular Scheduled Council meeting on January 10, 2024, at 6:00 pm.
+The Town of Chester Council held a Public Hearing for HB 355 State-Local Infrastructure Partnership Act of 2023 on March 13, 2024, at 6:00 pm.

 Members Present: Mayor James Dahlen, Council Persons, Sonja Dahlen, Scott Decker, Rachel Ghekiere, Garrett Graff, Tina Neer and Jim Sivils